 #3.
 Wellness Benefits

-Healthcare benefits are unanimously the number one most desired benefits.
-However, the type of benefits within the umbrella of “health care” is changing.
+Healthcare benefits are unanimously the number one most desired type of benefits.
+However, the types of benefits within the umbrella of “health care” are changing.
 Previously, many employers were content with dental, vision, and prescription medications.
 But one thing the pandemic has highlighted for many people is the importance of mental health.

-The common causes of poor mental health are well known: financial worry, work-related stress, and poor diet.
-Perhaps then it comes as no surprise that of the many wellness benefits an employer can offer, employees are most interested in financial planning, stress management, and nutritional guidance.
+The most common causes of poor mental health are financial worry, work-related stress, and poor diet.
+Perhaps then it comes as no surprise that some of the wellness benefits employees are most interested in from their employer are financial planning, stress management, and nutritional guidance.

 Many employees are also looking for professional mental health support, whether it be in-person counselling or virtual.
-Regularly attending sessions with a therapist or psychologist used to be expensive and time consuming.
-The emerging prevalence of virtual appointments has helped reduce the cost and made doing so more convenient.
+Attending regular sessions with a therapist or psychologist used to be expensive and time-consuming, but the emerging prevalence of virtual appointments has helped reduce the cost and made doing so more convenient.
 There are many resources employees can use to find affordable, convenient mental health care.

-Health spending accounts (HSAs) have become popular because they provide employees freedom to choose which benefits are most important to them and help alleviate the costs associated with seeking mental health support.
-The other benefit of virtual mental health care is the privacy it affords.
+Health spending accounts (HSAs) have become popular because they provide employees with the freedom to choose which benefits are most important to them and help alleviate the costs associated with seeking mental health support.
+The other advantage of virtual mental health care is the privacy it affords.
 Sessions can be held from the privacy of your own home, meaning that nobody has to know.
-This can be a major benefit for people who aren’t comfortable sharing their mental health struggles with other people.
+Privacy is for people who aren’t comfortable sharing their mental health struggles with other people.

 The past year has accelerated the shift in how employees think about their work.
-Back in 2019, we were already seeing that employees relied more on their employers to provide benefits that made their life easier outside of work.
-Now employees are looking to further improve their work life balance and reduce stress through a variety of benefits programs provided by their employer.
+Back in 2019, employees were already relying more on their employers to provide benefits to make their life outside of work easier.
+Now employees are looking for benefits programs provided by their employer that further improve work-life balance and reduce stress.